opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 I think you can achieve all at least Inlang concerns through API like this.
 Where we don't deal with the file system inside the front end code.

+You will clone repo, you get the files/folders.
+If you want to see contents of it, make a `inlangGit.openFile("path/toFile.js")`

+`inlangGit.log()` shows git log

 ### Git inside JS

 Git compiled to JS is simipler.